 PROJECT HIGHLIGHT:

-This project will focus on secondary harvests of seaweeds grown in existing shellfish aquaculture sites.
-Researchers will conduct field studies across Morro, Tomales and Humboldt Bays in an effort to increase the resilience of California shellfish growers by diversifying their products while also meeting a growing demand for seaweeds.
+This project examines secondary harvests of seaweeds grown in existing shellfish aquaculture sites.
+Researchers are conducting field studies across Morro, Tomales and Humboldt Bays in an effort to increase the resilience of California shellfish growers by diversifying their products while also meeting a growing demand for seaweeds.

 PROJECT SUMMARY:

 Demand for seaweeds is growing rapidly in California and worldwide, but the state’s current regulatory landscape is unlikely to create a substantial expansion of new aquaculture leases.
-Seaweeds are often considered a nuisance species when growing close to existing aquaculture gear, but some may have significant commercial value for human consumption and other products.
+Seaweeds are often considered a nuisance species when they grow near existing aquaculture gear, but some may have significant commercial value for human consumption and other products.